 Over the years, authorities have been making improvements in programmes and education to encourage more recycling of e-waste.
 Pivotal to this was the introduction of the National Television and Computer Recycling Scheme, established in 2011.

 Manufacturers and suppliers are beginning to help fund national initiatives to reduce landfill and increase recycling, but there is currently a lack of national schemes to encourage recycling of other products.

 This article is mostly concerned with the recycling of an electric toothbrush, but you should know many more electrical items can be recycled.

 Almost all electrical items with a plug or a battery can be recycled to some degree, including the following:

-- Fridges, freezers, microwaves, dishwashers and washing machines.
+- Large household appliances: fridges, freezers, microwaves, dishwashers and washing machines.

 - Smaller household appliances: irons, toasters, kettles and vacuum cleaners.

-- Laptops, fax machines, printers, phones and smartphones.
+- IT and communication equipment: laptops, fax machines, printers, phones and smartphones.

 - Audio, audio-visual and other entertainment-related equipment: MP3 players, stereos, TVs, DVD players and games consoles.

-- Drills, saws, lawn mowers and sewing machines.
+- Tools: drills, saws, lawn mowers and sewing machines.

-- Electric toothbrushes, hair dryers, straighteners and curling tongs.
+- Personal grooming gadgets: electric toothbrushes, hair dryers, straighteners and curling tongs.

-If you can answer ‘yes’ to any of the following questions, then more than likely your electrical item can be recycled:
+If you can answer 'yes' to any of the following questions, then more than likely your electrical item can be recycled in some capacity: